pfq/PFQ/INSTALL.md

 Then, to satisfy the the dependencies run:

-`cabal install --only-dep --allow-newer -j4 pfq-framework.cabal`
+`cabal install --only-dep --allow-newer pfq-framework.cabal`

-All the required libraries will be installed in the newly sandbox created.
+All the required libraries will be installed in the newly created sandbox.

 After this you can simply build the framework with:

 `cabal exec -- runhaskell Build.hs install --build-type=Release --sandbox=shared-sandbox`

 The PFQ Haskell library and packages will be installed in isolation within the specified sandbox folder.

 ## Software Components